jsmithb117/minesweeper/README.md

 * ~~Ability to reset and create a new board.~~ Merged with next todo.

-* Form for reset board and Multiple board sizes, maybe X*Y board or easy/medium/hard.
-Use separate reducer and actionCreators for form actions and use combineReducers
+* Form for reset board and Multiple board sizes, maybe X*Y board or easy/medium/hard.   - In Progress

+* Use separate reducer and actionCreators for form actions and use combineReducers - Deferred until after 'Form for...'

 * Track 'score' (time to complete)

+* Add 'Pause' button that covers entire board and stops incrementing time

 * Build menu around board in app with stats and forms